 Since there’s such a difference between modern and Shakespearean English, it’s no wonder many readers feel confused or, mistranslate certain parts of the text.
 A similar thing has happened to acupuncture…

 The original acupuncture text is known as the Huangdi Neijing.
-This textbook was written over 2000 years ago.
+This textbook was written more than 2000 years ago.

 If you struggle to read an English play written only 400 years ago, how do you think you’d fare at interpreting an English play that was more than 2000 years old?

 Not very well, that’s how.
-And here lies the biggest problem with acupuncture – much of acupuncture theory is based on a mistranslation of an ancient text.
-As you’ll soon learn, the whole concept of energy and meridians is based on a mistranslation of an ancient text.
+And here lies the biggest problem with acupuncture – much of acupuncture theory, including the whole concept of energy and meridians, is based on a mistranslation of an ancient text.

 Is qi real?

 When I was in acupuncture school, the fundamental theory I was taught was that of qi.
 Qi was defined as life force or vital energy.
-Qi was what kept us alive and healthy.
+According to my lessons, qi was what keeps us alive and healthy.
 Acupuncture was a means to manipulate one’s qi.

-This contradicts the western or bio-medical understanding of how our body’s work.
+This contradicts the western or bio-medical understanding of how our bodies work.
 Scientists have never been able to find or measure this qi or life force.
 Yet acupuncturists claim it exists.

 Vitalism is an ancient way of thinking about the body.
 Vitalism proposes that living things are fundamentally different than non-living things because they contain a non-physical element.
 That non-physical element could be described as qi, prana, spirit, or vital spark.
 The fundamental idea in vitalism is that a non-physical element is what keeps us alive.